Fast computation of exact confidence intervals for randomized experiments with binary outcomes: Introduction

-\item The subjects in the study are drawn uniformly at random from some near-infinite ``superpopulation."
-We let $p_1$ be the proportion of subjects in the superpopulation whose outcome would be $1$ under treatment, and similarly let $p_2$ be the proportion whose outcome would be $1$ under control.
-Again define the average causal effect of treatment as $p_1 - p_2$. \end{enumerate} Robins notes that Assumption~\eqref{assume1} is untenable in most contexts, since it does not account for between-subject variation.
+\end{enumerate} Robins notes that Assumption~\eqref{assume1} is untenable in most contexts, since it does not account for between-subject variation.
 For example, disease risk may vary among subjects in a clinical trial according to pre-existing medical conditions and demographic characteristics.
-Further, Assumption~\eqref{assume2} is almost always false, since typical subject recruitment strategies do not result in a uniform sample from a well-defined superpopulation.
+Further, Assumption~\eqref{assume2} is usually false, since typical subject recruitment strategies do not result in a uniform sample from a well-defined superpopulation.
 Consider, for example, a clinical trial where subjects are recruited through newspaper advertisements.
-It is generally implausible that all members of the target population will read and respond to such advertisements at identical rates.
-Further, when both Assumption~\eqref{assume1} and Assumption~\eqref{assume2} fail, it is unclear what unknown parameter $\theta$ the binomial confidence intervals are supposed to estimate, and why these intervals should satisfy \eqref{prob1}.
+It is generally implausible that all members of the target population will read and respond to such advertisements at identical rates, resulting in a non-uniform sample.
+Further, when both Assumption~\eqref{assume1} and Assumption~\eqref{assume2} fail, it is unclear what causal parameter the binomial confidence intervals are supposed to estimate, and why these intervals should cover it at the nominal rate.

+Given the deficiencies of these modeling assumptions, we instead adopt a model that treats the potential outcomes of the subjects as fixed.
+In contrast to Assumption~\eqref{assume1}, the statistical randomness in our setup comes only from the assignment of subjects to treatment and control.
+And unlike the model in Assumption~\eqref{assume2}, we target an estimand defined using only the subjects in the experiment, without referring to a superpopulation.
+This perspective originated in work of Neyman and has subsequently been developed by many researchers (see \cite[Chapter 6]{imbens2015causal} for details).